aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/UsingTheNodejsWrapper.md

 await client.connect();
 ```

 The AwsMySQLClient and the AwsPgClient return a single connection.
 These clients follows the same **promise-based** API supported by MySQL2 and Node-Postgres.
-To learn more about the supported interfaces, see [UsingTheAwsClients](./UsingTheAwsClients.md).
+To learn more about the supported interfaces, see [Using the AwsClients](./UsingTheAwsClients.md).
-This wrapper also supports connecting with a Connection Pool.
-To learn more about it, see [UsingTheConnectionPool](./UsingTheConnectionPool.md).
+Since version 2.0.0, this wrapper also supports connecting with a Connection Pool.
+To learn more about it, see [Using the Connection Pool](./UsingTheConnectionPool.md).

 ## Logging